 In 2001 Adamsons sold the Bügelfalte, value of the trade was in a region of million euros.

 The car has not been renovated in the West, it is still covered with the "orange peel" soviet paint from the eighties.
 Most likely this low quality paint serves better for the patina-look.
-There's no doubt BMW's paint shop did impeccable job already in 1939.
+On the other hand, there's no doubt BMW's paint shop did impeccable job already in 1939.
 As the font of the racing number applied on the car by Adamsons was a bit different from the original, the decals were removed in Germany and the "71" racing number was painted on.
-The number was painted also in 1940, but the question remains what paint did they use at the time and how did they remove it as there was a different number in every race.
+The number was applied by painting it also in 1940, but the question remains what paint did they use at the time and how did they remove it as there was a different number in every race.

 The most paid for BMW in the world

-The value of expensive auction cars comes from their stories, not so much from them being technical mastepieces.
+The value of expensive auction cars comes from their stories, not so much from them being technical masterpieces.
 The associated story is what usually gives the major impact regarding the sales price.
 Bügelfalte is unique and has a great story thanks to surviving the war and the time spent behind the Iron Curtain, but for the auction its story was enhanced with a bit of folklore.
 It is not perfectly correct to add "Mille Miglia" to the name of the BMW 328 Bügelfalte...
-Has the chassis number 85032 raced at the Mille Miglia road race - yes, at the 12th Mille Miglia in 1938 from Brescia to Rome and back.
-Has Bügelfalte raced at Mille Miglia road race - de jure no, the 1940 1st Brescia GP was not exactly the Mille Miglia.
-At least not officially, people might have called it Mille Miglia.
-While Mille Miglia used to be a road course race in a length of thousand miles, the Brescia GP was a 9 lap race on a 10 times shorter course and it didn't cover thousand miles.
+Has the chassis number 85032 raced at the Mille Miglia road race - yes, it was at the 12th Mille Miglia in 1938 from Brescia to Rome and back.
+That was the original 328.
+Has Bügelfalte raced at Mille Miglia road race - no, the 1940 1st Brescia GP was not a thousand miles race.
+The Brescia GP was a 9 lap race on a 10 times shorter course and it didn't cover thousand miles.
 The auction catalogue said the first owner in Soviet Union was aircraft engineer Artem Mikoyan and that his son drove the Bügelfalte.
-In fact, Artem Mikoyan's sole son hadn't born yet and the two "A. Mikoyan" related to the car were Artem's brother Anastas Mikoyan and nephew Alexey Mikoyan.
+In fact, Artem Mikoyan's sole son hadn't born yet and the two "A. Mikoyan" related to the car were Artem's brother Anastas and nephew Alexey.

 It is an industry standard that the stories published by auction houses about rare unknown items become their new history.
-It might have been RM's luck that the car remained unsold at the official auction day, so they didn't have to worry about the impact of the new history they created.
+It might have been RM's luck that the car remained unsold at the official auction day, so they didn't have to worry about the impact on the value caused by the "new history" they had created.
 Bügelfalte's 2010 sales price was not revealed, but it can be guessed it stayed in the same range (€4.3M/$5.6M).
 This is the most valuable BMW ever.
 Although the value is madly high, world's most expensive cars - Ferrari 250 GTO - have been sold at the auctions for almost 10 times the price.

 © James Herne